AI & Data Series · 🔥 High Demand · Standalone or Add-On

 1. Multi-agent patterns: supervisor agents that delegate to specialist sub-agents

-2. Agent-to-agent communication: how agents pass context, results, and instructions between each other
+2. Agent-to-agent communication: how agents pass context, results, and instructions

 3. CrewAI: role-based multi-agent orchestration for structured collaborative workflows